lofirepo/lofire/design/lofire.md

 pin objects for permanent storage (`ObjectPin`), copy objects with a different expiry time before sharing (`ObjectCopy`), and delete objects from storage (`ObjectDel`).

+The broker provides an interface to the object store via HTTP over TLS.
+HTTP requests require an authentication token which is returned in `AuthResult` by the broker protocol.

 ### External requests